QwenLM/Qwen/README.md

 In comparison with full-parameter finetuning, LoRA ([paper](https://arxiv.org/abs/2106.09685)) only updates the parameters of adapter layers but keeps the original large language model layers frozen.
 This allows much fewer memory costs and thus fewer computation costs.

 Note that if you use LoRA to finetune the base language model, e.g., Qwen-7B, instead of chat models, e.g., Qwen-7B-Chat, the script automatically switches the embedding and output layer as trainable parameters.
 This is because the base language model has no knowledge of special tokens brought by ChatML format.
 Thus these layers should be updated for the model to understand and predict the tokens.
 Or in another word, if your training brings in special tokens in LoRA, you should set the layers to trainable parameters by setting `modules_to_save` inside the code.
+Also, if we have these parameters trainable, it is not available to use ZeRO 3, and this is why we use ZeRO 2 in the script by default.
+If you do not have new trainable parameters, you can switch to ZeRO 3 by changing the DeepSpeed configuration file.
 Additionally, we find that there is a significant gap between the memory footprint of LoRA with and without these trainable parameters.
 Therefore, if you have trouble with memory, we advise you to LoRA finetune the chat models.
 Check the profile below for more information.

 If you still suffer from insufficient memory, you can consider Q-LoRA ([paper](https://arxiv.org/abs/2305.14314)), which uses the quantized large language model and other techniques such as paged attention to allow even fewer memory costs.

-Note: To run single-GPU Q-LoRA training, you may need to install `mpi4py` through `pip` or `conda`.
+Note: to run single-GPU Q-LoRA training, you may need to install `mpi4py` through `pip` or `conda`.

 To run Q-LoRA, directly run the following script: